wp-plugins/jquery-slick-menu/readme.txt

 * Offset - The number of pixels from the edge of the browser window.
 * Animation Speed - The speed at which the slide out menu will open/close
 * Auto-Close Menu - If checked, the menu will automatically slide closed when the user clicks anywhere in the browser
-* Skin - 8 different sample skins for styling the slick container are available to give examples of css that can be used to style your own slick menu.
+* Skin - 12 different sample skins for styling the slick container are available to give examples of css that can be used to style your own slick menu.

+= Shortcodes =

+The plugin includes the feature to add text links within your site content that will open/close the floating tab.

+1. [dcsl-link] - default link, which will toggle the menu open/closed with the link text "Click Here".
+2. [dcsl-link text="Slick Menu"] - toggle the menu open/closed with the link text "Slick Menu".
+3. [dcsl-link action="open"] - open the menu with the default link text.
+4. [dcsl-link action="close"] - close the menu with the default link text.

 [__See demo__](http://www.designchemical.com/lab/demo-wordpress-jquery-slick-menu-plugin/)